-Study in USA
+Study in UK

 When it comes to considering a college or university for studying MBBS abroad, students often make wrong choices.
 This happens due to misinformation, either from an unaccredited college website or its marketing team.
-Most of the foreign colleges that offer medical courses are not valid in India, as they fail to comply with the regulations of the National Medical Commission (NMC).
-Students who choose foreign colleges or universities often ignore these regulations, which will preclude them from practising in India.
-Therefore, it is necessary to ensure that foreign colleges or universities meet the requirements stated by the National Medical Commission.
+Most of the foreign colleges that offer medical courses are not valid in India, as they don't follow the NMC guidelines.

-The existing rules of the National Medical Commission in India stated some regulations for Indian students who graduate from foreign colleges and universities.
-Although regulations of MNCs are mandatory to help graduates adapt to the Indian clinical environment, students often fail to comply with them due to unfamiliarity with norms and a lack of guidance.
+The existing rules of the National Medical Commission in India state some regulations for Indian students who graduate from foreign colleges and universities.
+Although regulations of NMCs are mandatory to help graduates adapt to the Indian clinical environment, students often fail to comply with them due to unfamiliarity with norms and a lack of guidance.
 It is compulsory for students to follow the updated NMC guidelines in order to be eligible for a practising license in India.
 The recent NMC guidelines for MBBS abroad are:

 Students who complete the 54 months of education are also required to complete a 12-month internship.
 In this internship, the candidate is required to practice in local clinical settings and obtain working experience.
 This ensures that the student is competent enough to practice the theoretical knowledge.